Showing posts with label events. Show all posts

 This year, we can't go to places on a pilgrimage.
 We can't show our love through hugs and kisses, but we offer a different kind of love in the distance.
 To show love to people, we need to keep our distance.
 A tough love.

-As I make my Holy week retreat in our sky garden, I can see, hear and feel God's Holiness and loving presence through His natural creations and masterpieces.
+As I make my Holy Week retreat in our sky garden, I can see, hear, and feel God's Holiness and loving presence through His natural creations and masterpieces.
 We have been blessed to live in a natural sanctuary of solemnity and solitude to experience God's Divinity.

 Yes, we may be living in this time of uncertainty, but we are learning to slow down, to live in stillness, and to notice and appreciate even the little things that matter in our lives.